EdgarAvecillaXx/TODO-app/README.md

 For the models we will se js scripts for modeling the data needed For styles we have simple styles for our tasks elements

-## Demo

-If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](https://anabelisa.co/tips-para-hacer-un-buen-readme-md/)
+If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect]()

 ## Pre-requirements